Charles Jones (engineer): Career

 Jones had experience in masonry and mining; he likely learned his trade in the coalfields of Shropshire or Gloucestershire.

 In 1773 he was living at Preston on the Hill, from where he undertook a number of contracts on the Bridgwater Canal.
 He later undertook contracts on the Preston Brook tunnel on the Trent and Mersey Canal and on the Chesterfield Canal.
 Jones's work on the Norwood Tunnel on the Chesterfield Canal earned him £3 per yard.

 Jones gained a reputation for failing upon debts, as well as becoming known for ineptitude and dishonesty.
 Despite this, in 1783 he was contracted by the Thames and Severn Canal Company to dig the Sapperton Tunnel at 7 guineas per yard, with a completion date of 1788.
 The tunnel was to be the longest in the country at 3817 yd.
 Jones's engagement at Sapperton was ensured through recommendation by the canal's engineer, Josiah Clowes, who described him as "well qualified by experience to take the conduct and management [of the works]".
 Jones's budget allowed for him to use an early type of railway in the construction, although his financial management led him to fail to pay his workers and he spent various periods in debtors' prison at Bisley, Minchinhampton, and Gloucester.
 After each release, Jones resumed work on the tunnel.
 One spell in jail almost caused Jones to break his contract, which stated that he was not to be absent from the tunnel works for more than 28 days at a time.
 He was released on the 27th day, to find that the canal company had enacted a lien on his personal belongings as a means of security.
 In retaliation, Jones's son George made a drunken death threat to Samuel Smith, the canal company's owner; this resulted in the son being prohibited from coming within 20 mi of the canal for five years.

-In 1785, after a spell in gaol, Jones wrote to a Samuel Smith stating that of his own volition he would not set foot in the inns near the tunnel's ends at Hailey Wood or Sapperton.
+In 1785, after a spell in jail, Jones wrote to a Samuel Smith stating that of his own volition he would not set foot in the inns near the tunnel's ends at Hailey Wood or Sapperton.
 The same year, after Jones disappeared on a three-day drinking binge, the canal proprietors gave him a three-month ultimatum to finish the tunnel or resign.
 It is probable that Jones was dismissed during the summer of 1785, after digging just 1487 yd—less than half of the total tunnel length.
 Jones had opened a portal at the Daneway end of the tunnel and sunk a number of access shafts.
 The portal suffered at least one collapse, as did the tunnel roof at Hailey Wood near its southern end.
 Jones did not open a southern (Coates) portal during his tenure.